You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 Arsiero and Posina

-Near Piovene Rocchette (my home town) are these two towns I love.
+Near Piovene Rocchette (my hometown) are these two towns I love.
 They never get visited by tourists, although they are really fabulous little gems.
-Few towns could be better options if you've ever thought about living in Italy.
+Few towns in Italy are better options if you've ever thought about living in Italy.
 Discover them both here.

 Veneto Italy is renowned for having some of the best spas in Europe.
-There is something for everyone and the range includes the world’s highest spa through to some of the most luxurious spa resorts to be found anywhere.
+There is something for everyone and the range includes the world’s highest spa and some of the most luxurious spa resorts to be found anywhere.
 Read our complete guide to the best of these spas.

 Wine Routes

 The Veneto is one of Italy's major wine-producing regions.
-Many of the names from this area are well known throughout the world – names such as Prosecco, Soave and Pinot Grigio.
-Each of the different routes have completely different characteristics and yet each one, in its own way, is very special.
+Many of the names from this area are well known throughout the world—names such as Prosecco, Soave, and Pinot Grigio.
+Each of the different routes has completely different characteristics and yet each one, in its own way, is very special.

 Brenta Canal

-A day trip down the Brenta Canal from Padua to Venice Italy is worthwhile if you have the time.
-It is not a cheap outing at around 80 Euros per person, but it does make for an interesting trip.
-This is the best way to view the summer residences built by Venetian nobility dating from the 16th century and gives you an insight into the importance of this area to Venice.
+A day trip down the Brenta Canal from Padua to Venice is worthwhile if you have the time.
+It is not a cheap outing at around 80 euros per person, but it does make for an interesting trip.
+It is a lovely way to view the magnificent summer residences of the Venetian nobility.
+Most date back to the 16th century and visiting gives you an insight into the importance of this area to Venice.
 Here's everything you need to know.

 Dolomites

-The Dolomites had a huge role in shaping the history of Venice Italy and the Veneto.
+The Dolomites had a huge role in shaping the history of Venice and the Veneto.

-These mountains are very different in character to the western Alps.
+These mountains are very different in character from the western Alps.
 There is so much to do here both summer and winter.
-The choice includes some of the towns and villages mentioned earlier through to world class ski resorts and superb national parks.
+The choice includes some of the towns and villages mentioned earlier, world-class ski resorts, and superb national parks.

 The Belluno National Park is my favorite but the Parco Dolimiti d'Ampezzo is spectacular too and is very popular with mountain bikers and Italian mountain climbers.